(1) Boiling point :

 (1) Oxymercuration involves an electrophilic attack on the double bond by the positively charged mercury species.
 The product is a mercurinium ion, an organometallic cation containing a three-membered ring.

-(2) In the second step, water from the solvent attacks the mercurinium ion to give (after deprotonation) an organomercurial alcohol.
+(2) In the second step, water from the solvent attacks the mercurinium ion to give (after deprotonation) organomercurial alcohol.

 (3) The third step is demercuration to remove the Hg.
 Sodium borohydride (NaBH4, a reducing agent) replaces the mercuric acetate fragment with hydrogen.